Kinki Sharyo SLRV: Description

-The SLRVs are longer and can accommodate more passengers than the Kinki Sharyo-built vehicles from which they were developed, known by DART as its standard Light Rail Vehicles (LRVs), which had been operated by DART light rail since it began service in June 1996.
+The SLRVs are longer and can accommodate more passengers than the Kinki Sharyo-built vehicles from which they were developed, known by DART as its standard Light Rail Vehicles (LRVs), which had been operated by DART rail since it began service in June 1996.
 DART's original LRVs were built as articulated, two-section cars with operator cabs at both ends.

 The SLRVs were designed to both increase passenger capacity and to improve the accessibility of DART's light rail system.
 Each three-section, articulated SLRV measures 123.5 feet (37,643 millimeters) over couplers, while the maximum train length is four articulated cars coupled together, measuring 494 feet (150,572 mm) over couplers in total.
 An individual SLRV is 31 ft longer and 33000 lb heavier than the standard LRVs from which they were developed, which were each 92 ft 8 in in length and weighed 107000 lb.
 The SLRVs have a maximum speed of 70 miles per hour (112 kilometers per hour) and can accelerate at a rate of 2.3 mph per second (1.03 m/s^{2}).